 The estimation of the parameters of the Beta distribution was the subject of a significant controversy between Karl Pearson and Ronald Aylmer Fisher (1890‑1962).
 Pearson advocated for the method of moments, while Fisher championed the method of maximum likelihood.
 This debate was ultimately resolved in favor of Fisher with the advent of computers, as the maximum likelihood method involves an iterative calculation process that is too complex to perform manually (Bowman & Shenton, 2007) [22].
 The iterative process typically begins with an initial estimation using the method of moments, which is straightforward and serves as a starting point for obtaining a more efficient solution with reduced error and narrower confidence intervals (Fujita, Okada, & Katahira, 2022) [23].

-2.2 Support and parameters
+2.2Support and parameters

 The Beta distribution is defined by two shape parameters, α and β, with a parameter space in the interval (0, ∞).
 The support of a random variable X following this distribution ranges from 0 to 1.
 The value 0 is included in the support if α > 0, and the value 1 is included if β > 1.
-The distribution is denoted as Beta(α, β) (Pascucci, 2024).
+The distribution is denoted as Beta(α, β)(Pascucci, 2024).
 [24].
 Refer to Equation 1.